Symptoms of hearing loss

 • Normal

 Your audiologist measures the intensity of a sound and the degree of hearing loss in decibels (dB).
-Make an appointment or come in for a free, comprehensive hearing test with your Oogwereld Hoorzorg audiologist.
-After the hearing test, you'll receive a detailed explanation of the results and, if needed, a free, no-obligation offer to experience the latest hearing aids tailored to your needs and hearing loss.
-No obligation.
+Make an appointment or come by for a free comprehensive hearing test at your Oogwereld Hearing Care audiologist.
+After this hearing test, you'll receive a detailed explanation of the results and, if necessary, an offer to experience the latest hearing aids, tailored to your wishes and hearing loss, completely free of charge and without obligation.
+Without any commitment.

-You can now also get an indication of the health of your ear via our online hearing test.
+You can also get an indication of your ear's health now, via our online hearing test.

 Contact us for more information

-At Oogwereld Hearing Care, we're here to support you in understanding and managing your hearing loss.
-Contact us today for more information, expert advice, and personalized support.
-Together, we can work on finding effective solutions and improving your overall well-being.
+At Oogwereld Hearing Care, we are ready to support you in understanding and learning to cope with hearing loss.
+Contact us today for more information, expert advice, and personal support.
+Together, we can work towards finding effective solutions and improving your overall well-being.

 Personal advice?